Tarrant County Coronavirus Hotline

 Latest Coronavirus Statistics

 10 new COVID-19 cases have been confirmed in NRH this week, for a total of 33 cases since mid-March.
 Fortunately, 10 of those residents have since recovered.
 While we all want to get back to normal, we encourage you to continue to limit non-essential outings, wear face coverings and practice social distancing when you must go out.
-You can view the latest statistics from Tarrant County Public Health on their website.
+You can view the latest statistics on the Tarrant County Public Health website.

 April 23, 2020